-Advanced Placement (AP) courses are curricula and exams created by the College Board (who also run the SAT I and II) and are much more rigorous than the general course offerings (including those characterized as "honours") at American high schools....and also very much needed to beef up normal US high school diplomas if one is applying to a US uni (although IB courses will also do the job).
+Advanced Placement (AP) courses are curricula and exams created by the College Board (who also run the university entrance SAT exam).
+AP classes are much more rigorous than the general course offerings (including those characterized as "honours") at American high schools....and also very much needed to beef up normal US high school diplomas if one is applying to a US uni (although IB courses will also do the job).

-If a student makes a 3 or higher (although in some cases, only a 5 is acceptable) on the AP subject exam [All AP exams are for specific subjects, and the highest score available is a 5], many colleges/unis the student later attends will award credit for it.
+All AP exams are for specific subjects, and the highest score available is a 5.
+If a student makes a 3 or higher on an AP exam, many colleges/unis the student later attends will award credit for that subject (although in some cases, only a 5 is acceptable).
 Highly competitive first tier colleges and universities, however, do have their own set of requirements (see note below*).

-Most American colleges/universities require students to take about two years of broad based core studies (ie: 1 math, 2 sciences, 4 English, 3 history, 1 art etc); if the uni accepts AP courses, the student can arrive at university with several credits out of the way....allowing him to skip those courses and move on into his major sooner (his chosen course of study for which he will get his degree).
-It can also mean he graduate sooner, meaning a lower total bill for tuition/boarding fees.
+Most American colleges/universities require students to take about two years of broad based core studies (ie, 1 math, 2 sciences, 4 English, 3 history, 1 art etc); if the uni accepts AP courses, the student can arrive at university with several credits out of the way....allowing him to skip those courses and move on into his major (the chosen course of study for which he will get his degree) sooner.
+As a result, he could potentially graduate sooner, meaning a lower total bill for tuition/boarding fees.

 There are several advantages to taking AP courses: